gaochong1111/slid/README.txt

 Installation
 ============
-1) Configuring:
-   - change the SMTLIB2_PREFIX variable in the Makefile.config file
-     with the directory where can be found the libsmtlib2parser.so

-   - (optional)
-     change the compiler name or the compilation flags for the C compiler

-2) Compiling:
+1) Compiling:
-   - do 'make' in src directory
+   - do 'make' in the directory

-3) Install:
+2) Install:
    - move the 'compspen' binary to a known executable path